Partner, Business Development, BIG-Bjarke Ingels Group

-Kai-Uwe Bergmann is Partner, Business Development of BIG-Bjarke Ingels Group based in Copenhagen, New York, London and Barcelona.
+Kai-Uwe Bergmann is Partner, Business Development of BIG-Bjarke Ingels Group based in Copenhagen, New York, London and Barcelona, and winner of the Global Holcim Awards Bronze 2015 for “The Dryline: Urban flood protection infrastructure, New York, USA”.

 Through a series of commissions won in design and architectural competitions BIG quickly attained international recognition.
 The architectural practice’s work combines astute analysis, light-hearted experimentation, social responsibility and humor.
 BIG received an Aga Khan Award for Architecture in 2016 together with Superflex and Topotek 1 for Superkilen in Copenhagen, Denmark.
 Superkilen provides a meeting place for residents of Denmark’s most ethnically diverse neighbourhood and an attraction for the rest of the city, this project was approached as a giant exhibition of global urban best practice.